balancer/scaffold-balancer-v3/README.md

 #### 0.2.5 Deploy Contracts

-The following command runs the script from `Deploy.s.sol` which deploys a pool factory, deploys test tokens, deploys a new pool using the factory, and finally initializes the pool using the test tokens\*
+The following command runs the script from `DeployFactoryAndPool.s.sol` which deploys a pool factory, deploys mock tokens, deploys a new pool using the factory, and finally initializes the pool using the mock tokens\*

 ```bash
 yarn deploy:all
 ```

-\*Test tokens and BPT are sent to the PK specified in the `foundry/.env` file
+\*Mock tokens and BPT are sent to the PK specified in the `foundry/.env` file

 #### 0.2.6 Start Frontend